I'm frequently asked, “what are the true start-up costs to becoming a notary loan signing agent?”

-Needless to say, if already have your commission.
-Subtract the $300 you already spent on the commission and your start up costs to be a loan signing agent is $200.
+Naturally, if you're already a commissioned notary public, subtract the $300 you spent on your commission and the start up cost to becoming a loan signing agent is $200.
 Yes, that is it.

-What other business do you know that you can start for $500 bucks out the door and make $150 dollars for an appointment that takes about an hour?
+What other business can you start for $500 bucks out the door and make $150 dollars for an appointment that takes about an hour?

 Needless to say, it's pretty awesome.

 Now, let's talk about being a signing service notary.